grimmelm/ctech404/ctech402/module_5/M5_H5P_Functions-and-Mutability/exercise_specs.md

 mutability and immutability
 strings vs lists.
 ## Exercise Context
-[perhaps explain immutable vs mutable and references here]
+[perhaps explain immutable vs mutable and references here OR add explanations to each MC question to further explain mutability]

 ## Exercise Instructions